18-year-old wins seat on Kāpiti Coast District Council

 "I've been elected but the team did it, I'm just representing us."

-Bringing youth and enthusiasm Sophie thinks her youth will bring a different perspective to council.
+Bringing youth and enthusiasm, Sophie thinks she will bring a different perspective to the council.

-"I'll be the only person sitting around that table that knows what it's like to be a teenager and a young person in this day and age.
+"I'll be the only person sitting around that table who knows what it's like to be a teenager and a young person in this day and age.

-"I think I'll bring a forward thinking approach to a lot of decisions, and a vision of what kind of Kāpiti we can be creating for the generations to come.
+"I think I'll bring a forward-thinking approach to a lot of decisions, and a vision of what kind of Kāpiti we can create for the generations to come.

 "We need to be represented diversely, and I'm excited that we are one step towards that now."